Bashir Noorzai: Arrest

 In April 2005, U.S. authorities in New York City arrested Noorzai.
 He was charged with trying to smuggle more than US$50 million worth of heroin into the United States.
 He is one of ten people and organizations on a U.S. list of most-wanted drug traffickers.
 RFE/RL looks at alleged ties between Afghanistan's former Taliban regime and the illegal narcotics trade in light of the Noorzai arrest.
 Noorzai was represented at his 2008 trial by New York high-profile criminal defense lawyer Ivan Fisher.
 The case has raised substantial questions about U.S. foreign policy abroad.
 In 2008 Noorzai was convicted of smuggling $50 million worth of heroin into the United States.
 On April 30, 2009, he appeared before Judge Denny Chin, who sentenced Noorzai to life imprisonment.

 The New York Times reported that the leadership vacuum in the drug trade, following Noorzai's capture, was filled by Juma Khan.
 Khan was, in turn, captured in 2010.

 The Afghanistan Times reported that Taliban officials said Noorzai had been released, in the United Arab Emirates, on July 16, 2019.
 They reported that he would join Taliban peace negotiators, in Qatar.
 They incorrectly reported he had been released from the Guantanamo detention camp.
 However, Noorzai was not released from prison.

-According to a Taliban spokesman, he was released from prison in exchange for Mark Frerichs and arrived in Afghanistan on September 19, 2022.
+In the aftermath of the takeover of the country by the Taliban, the group demanded that the US release him in exchange with an American engineer, Mark Frerichs, who was kidnapped by the group in January 2020.
+Noorzai was released and exchanged for Frerichs on September 19, 2022 at Kabul International Airport.